Exploring San Marcos, Gruene, & New Braunfels

 From San Marcos we headed toward Canyon Lake and our accommodations at Hideout on the Horseshoe.
 We stopped a few blocks from the Hideout for drinks and appetizers at Daisy Dukes.
 Daisy Dukes has a great deck which we understand is a lot of fun in the summer.
 Daisy Dukes has now closed and is replaced by another restaurant.

 Hideout on the Horseshoe is an outstanding small resort with 18 cabins sitting on a ridge with magnificent views of the Guadalupe River and the surrounding valley.
-The have one of the coolest patios right on the water for watching the tubers, swimming, or relaxing.
+They have one of the coolest patios right on the water for watching the tubers, swimming, or relaxing.
 You'll find a small playground, horseshoes, and a washer pit.
 Hideout is a Texas Outside Favorite Resort and well worth a visit.

 That evening we tried Italian Garden near Canyon Lake for dinner (good Italian food at reasonable prices) and then went to Dam Red Barn to end the evening.
 Dam Red Barn has picnic tables, pool tables, and karaoke or live band in a big barn.
 It's a fun place with friendly people and some of the karaoke singers were outstanding.

-The next morning we headed down the road from Hideout on the Horseshoe is Sattler and The Old Sattler Baking Company which serves a good breakfast and home made pastry.
-After breakfast we following River Road into New Braunfels on our way to play The Bandit Golf Course in New Braunfels.
+The next morning we headed down the road from Hideout on the Horseshoe to Sattler and The Old Sattler Baking Company which serves a good breakfast and home made pastry.
+After breakfast we followed River Road into New Braunfels on our way to play The Bandit Golf Course in New Braunfels.
 River Road is a very scenic route that provides views of the Guadalupe River rapids, majestic cypress trees, rugged bluffs, and green valleys as it crisscrosses the Guadalupe River and ends in New Braunfels.
 Click here to see a section of the Guadalupe from Canyon Dam to Gruene with outfitters, camping, and more.
 Camp Fimfo is a brand new riverfront camp resort in New Braunfels that is a great place to stay and play, with lots of family activities including games, crafts, gem mining, mini golf, waterpark, splash pad and river tubing.
 You can read more about New Braunfels and fun things to do in the Exploring New Braunfels article.